Fruit and Vegetable packing

 11. Safety and quality of fresh fruit and vegetables – UNCTAD. (n.d.). https://unctad.org/system/files/official-document/ditccom200616_en.pdf

 12. Boyer, R. R., Pellan, P., & Conforti, F. (2018).
-Freezing fruits and vegetables – virginia tech. https://www.pubs.ext.vt.edu/content/dam/pubs_ext_vt_edu/348/348-596/348- 596(FST-304NP).pdf
+Freezing fruits and vegetables – Virginia tech. https://www.pubs.ext.vt.edu/content/dam/pubs_ext_vt_edu/348/348-596/348- 596(FST-304NP).pdf

 13. The Journal of Extension (JOE). (n.d.).
 Increasing fruit and vegetable consumption among middle school students: Implementing the 5-A-day program.
 A. https://archives.joe.org/joe/1998au

-Peroxyacetic acid hazard summary – the official web site for the state … (2004, October). https://www.nj.gov/health/eoh/rtkweb/documents/fs/1482.pdf
+Peroxyacetic acid hazard summary – the official website for the state … (2004, October). https://www.nj.gov/health/eoh/rtkweb/documents/fs/1482.pdf